citation-style-language/csl-editor/README.md

 ### Prerequisites

-1. Apache2 server

-2. PHP with extension: pecl\_http

-3. Java runtime
+1. Basic LAMP stack

+2. Java runtime (doesn't have to be on server, just for pre-processing)

 ### Instructions